Adam-Meza/Tetris/README.md

 ## GameManager Class + Grid + Pixel
 >[!NOTE]
-> This is the first iteration of what I imagine will be a long journey.
-If you are a React/frontend developer interested in giving feedback or contributing to this project, please contact me via LinkedIn.
+> This is the first iteration of what I imagine will be an ongoing project.
+If you are a React/frontend developer interested in giving feedback or contributing to this project, please contact me via [LinkedIn](https//linkedin.com/in/adam-meza).

 ## Overview